-Every state requires their residents to carry a minimum amount of car insurance, and depending on which state you live in, that amount can greatly differ.
+Every state requires its residents to carry a minimum amount of car insurance, and depending on which state you live in, that amount can greatly differ.

-The minimum amount of car insurance New Mexico requires vehicle owner/operators to carry is commonly referred to as 25/50/10:
+The minimum amount of car insurance New Mexico requires vehicle owners/operators to carry is commonly referred to as 25/50/10:

 - $25,000 per person